glowform/reproducible_research_2025/lessons/RR_assignment_6.md

 As Dev1, while in the feature1 branch, add a file, stage and commit it.
 Then do a push.\
 Read the message and follow the hints.

-Switch back to the main branch and check what's going on in your working directory (e.g. in File explorer in Windows or Finder in MacOS).
+Switch back to the main branch and check what's going on in your working directory (e.g. in File explorer in Windows, Finder in MacOS or VSCode).

 Add a file (do not commit it) and try changing branches.\
 What happens here?
 Next you can commit and push it.

 As Dev2 execute `git pull` and check `git branch -l`

-Execute `git checkout feature1` and check `git branch -l` again
+Execute `git checkout feature1` and check `git branch -l` again.
+What has changed?

 Let Dev2 do some work